basecamelectronics/sbgc32-serial-api/examples/Arduino/MimicControl/README.md

 ==========================================
 [![Web-site](https://www.basecamelectronics.com/img/logo.basecam.onwhite.png)](https://www.basecamelectronics.com)

-This is example sketch for Arduino, that shows how to control SimpleBGC-driven gimbal via Serial API.
+This is an example sketch for Arduino, that shows how to control SimpleBGC-driven gimbal via Serial API.
 API specs are available at [SerialAPI](http://www.basecamelectronics.com/serialapi/)

-*Demo: gimbal will repeat motion of the remote controller build of 2 potentiometers and 2 push-buttons:*
+*Demo: gimbal will repeat the motion of the remote controller build of 2 potentiometers and 2 push-buttons:*

-- "Menu" button for gimbal controller
+- "Menu" button for the gimbal controller

 - "Rec" button for camera control via PWM->IR converter